This means supporting all the “base” functionality

 A notebook may be include additional resources in other files, such as images.
 If notebook consists of multiple files, they should be bundled in a zip archive (like LibreOffice does).

 Tools to convert to and from Jupyter format would be nice, so we should avoid gratuitous conceptual incompatibility.

 GNU Screen and Tmux handle multiple terminals.
 They provide keystroke bindings that make it convenient to create new terminal jobs, and navigate between them.
 This isn’t a critical feature, since people can always using windows and tabs, but it would be nice.

-The dtvm project implements tiling window management for a terminal emulalot (without session management).
+The dtvm project implements tiling window management for a terminal emulalor (without session management).

 The Split.js library could be useful for implementing tiling.

 Ideally, tiling should be handled by a window manager and/or a library.
+Consider DetachableTabPane (for JavaFX).
 I love the flexibility and ease-of-use of how NetBeans handles windows, tiling, and tabs, with a great drag-and-drop mechanism.

 Detachable sessions means that a front-end can disconnect from a session, while the session (child process) persists.
 The same or a different front-end can later re-attach to the session